Spring green: Screamin' green

-Cambridge blue

-Cambridge blue is the color commonly used by sports teams from Cambridge University.

-This color is actually a medium tone of spring green.
-Spring green colors are colors with an h code (hue code) of between 135 and 165; this color has an h code of 140, putting it within the range of spring green colors on the RGB color wheel.

 Caribbean green

-At right is displayed the color Caribbean green.
+Adjacent is displayed the color Caribbean green.
 This is a Crayola color formulated in 1997.

 Magic mint

-At right is displayed the color magic mint, a light tint of spring green.
+Adjacent is displayed the color magic mint, a light tint of spring green.

 The color magic mint is a light tint of the color mint.

 Ceramic tiles in a similar color, often with a contrasting black border, were a popular choice for bathroom, kitchen and upmarket hotel swimming pool décor during the 1930s.

 This is a Crayola color formulated in 1990 (later retired in 2003).

 Mint

 The color mint, also known as mint leaf, is a representation of the color of mint.

 The first recorded use of mint as a color name in English was in 1920.

 Mountain meadow

-Displayed at right is the color mountain meadow.
+Displayed adjacent is the color mountain meadow.

 Mountain meadow is a Crayola crayon color formulated in 1998.